 Jack Walker

-Jack Walker joined West Virginia Public Broadcasting at the Eastern Panhandle Bureau in January 2024.
+Jack Walker served as West Virginia Public Broadcasting’s Eastern Panhandle reporter from January 2024 to August 2025, and reported from the statehouse during the 2024 and 2025 legislative sessions.
 Previously, he reported for the Washington Blade and the Times West Virginian in Fairmont.
 He has received both a master’s and bachelor’s degree from Brown University, as well as an associate’s degree from Frederick Community College.

 Continue Reading Take Me to More News